Cockermouth is a pretty market town with a tree-lined Main Street. You will find

 You can see the Cocker joining the Derwent at Brewery Bridge from the confluence area viewpoint.

-There is always something happening in Cockermouth.
-Main Street is given over to Taste Cockermouth, a major food festival every September and December; and there is Northbound, a free summer music festival.
-It is home to the Malcolm Wilson rally.
-Two stages of the 2018 Ovo Energy Tour of Britain visited the town on 5 and 6 September, with thousands of people coming along to support their favourite racers.
+Likewise, visitors enjoy its range of events.
+Northbound, is a free summer music festival and the Malcolm Wilson Rally starts in the town every March.
+Two stages of the 2018 Ovo Energy Tour of Britain visited the town on 5 and 6 September 2018.
+Thousands of people come along to support their favourite racers.

-The town is well known as the birthplace of William and Dorothy Wordsworth and their father’s grave is in the town’s All Saints churchyard.
-Their home, Wordsworth House is now in the care of the National Trust who provide a fascinating insight into how the future poet and his family lived in the 18thcentury.
+The town is probably bestknown as the birthplace of William and Dorothy Wordsworth.
+Also, their father’s grave can been seen in the town’s All Saint’s churchyard.
+Their home, Wordsworth House is now in the care of the National Trust.
+It provides a fascinating insight into how the future poet and his family lived in the 18thcentury.

-Other famous Cockermouthians include Fletcher Christian of mutiny on the Bounty fame, the astronomer Fearon Fallows and scientist John Dalton.
+Other famous Cockermouthians include Fletcher Christian of mutiny on the Bounty fame and the astronomer Fearon Fallows.
+Scientist John Dalton of atomic theory fame was born in nearby Eaglesfield.
 Cockermouth Civic Trust’s Town Trail provides a fascinating insight into the history of the town.

-While in town, make sure you visit Jennings Brewery to see how they brew ales in the traditional way, little changed from when the Jennings Brothers established their brewery back in the 19thcentury.
+Another reason to visit is Jennings Brewery.
+They brew ales in the traditional way, little changed from when the Jennings Brothers established their brewery back in the 19thcentury.

 Also, don’t forget the Brewery at the Bitter End Brew Pub, one of the smallest breweries in the area.

-Another must visit is the Kirkgate Centre with its eclectic mix of performance, music and film as well as the nearby Castlegate House Gallery which specialises in 20th century and contemporary British art.
+Another must visit is the Kirkgate Centre with its eclectic mix of performance, music and film.
+Castlegate House Gallery is also a culture pick, specialising as it does in 20th century and contemporary British art.

 The premier Lake District food and drink festival